 Phosphatidylserine (PS) is one of the body’s essential building blocks.
 It’s naturally found in the cell membrane and particularly abundant in the brain.
 In general, the human brain is very rich in lipid (fat) content.
-And PS accounts for 18% of all phospholipids in the brain – indicating its importance to normal cognitive function.
+And PS accounts for about 18% of all phospholipids in the brain – indicating its importance to cognitive function.

 PS is crucial to the structure and function of nerve cells and plays a key role in cell-to-cell communication, information transfer, signaling and more.

 The daily intake of PS is reduced in modern diets – largely due to a greater focus on lower fat foods.
-For example, it’s estimated that the average individual consumed 250mg of PS daily from food prior to the 1980s.
+For example, it’s estimated that the average individual consumed approximately 250mg of PS daily from food prior to the 1980s.
 Today the average person gets only about 130mg of PS daily from food (and a vegetarian diet provides only about 50mg/day).

 - May help slow age-related mental decline, improving memory, attention and concentration.